 Of course she is right, we know she is certainly not the only person dealing with this.
 Yet off the top of my head, I couldn’t remember reading many articles specifically on coping when a best friend dies.
-This, of course, inspired me to do a Google to see what’s out there which turned up a few sites on losing a pet (your other best friend).
+This, of course, inspired me to do a Google search to see what’s out there.
+That turned up a few sites on losing a pet (your other best friend) . . .

 What struck me most was the simultaneous lack of information on the topic, coupled with an overabundance of vague, generalized crap grief advice.
 Articles that are so broad and empty that you could title them “dealing with the loss of _________”, fill that blank in with just about anything, and have it work.
 I don’t know why that continues to surprise me – it was the whole reason we started What’s Your Grief – but it does.

 The articles I found gave the same advice you might give anyone grieving: don’t avoid the pain, remember you aren’t alone, remember all your great memories . . . blah blah blah.
 I mean, it isn’t that those things aren’t true; they are.
 It’s just that, let’s be honest, in the midst of your despair and confusion related to a very specific grief experience, hearing the same old broad, vague advice, again and again, is just frustrating.
 And finding a post called “How to Get Over Losing a Best Friend That Passed Away”?
 Well, that just shouldn’t even be allowed because, really?
 How to get over it?
 Oh, okay.
 Sure.
 Are there 7 easy steps?

 Anyway, all of this is just to say that this post is not going to be about all the general ways to deal with grief.
 We have a zillion other posts on coping with grief in a zillion different ways.
 All types of loss have their unique challenges and this post is going to be about what makes dealing with the loss of a friend uniquely difficult.
 Ready?